Pravin878/DAA_Module_23/EX 5B Coin Change problem.md

-# EX 5B Coin Change Problem
+v # EX 5B Coin Change Problem
 ## DATE:15.04.2025
 ## AIM:
 To compute the fewest number of coins that we need to make up the amount given.